HTML <noscript> Tag

 The <noscript> tag is supported in all major browsers.

-The <noscript> tag is used to provide an alternate content for users that have disabled scripts in their browser or have a browser that doesnít support client-side scripting.
+The <noscript> tag defines an alternate content for users that have disabled scripts in their browser or have a browser that doesn't support script.

-The content inside the <noscript> element will only be displayed if scripts are not supported, or are disabled in the userís browser.
+The content inside the <noscript> element will be displayed if scripts are not supported, or are disabled in the user's browser.